-The Europlanet Consortium was established to provide a sustainable forum and voice for the European planetary science community, independent of nations, government and funding agencies.
-It is complementary to ESA and other space councils, being a 'bottom-up' organisation whose objective is to support and represent planetary sciences in Europe.
-Europlanet engages in strategic consultations and provides input to and commentary on space initiatives in Europe (and when invited in collaboration with non-EU partners beyond).
-Thus, the Europlanet Consortium has enabled discussion within the community and feedback on the recent EC Space Strategy, the space programme of H2020, and will feed into discussions of the role and content of space in the forthcoming FP9 programme.
-The Europlanet Consortium represents predominantly the pan-European perspective and does not aim to engage in national dialogues except when it is appropriate and it has been invited to do so.
+The Europlanet Consortium was established to provide a sustainable forum and voice for the European planetary science community, independent of nations, government and funding agencies being a 'bottom-up' organisation whose objective was to support and represent planetary sciences in Europe.
+The Consortium enabled Europlanet with a platform to engage the wider planetary community in strategic consultations and to provide input to and commentary on space initiatives in Europe (and when invited in collaboration with non-EU partners beyond).
+Thus, the Europlanet Consortium enabled discussion within the community and feedback on the recent EC Space Strategy, the space programme of H2020, and fed into discussions of the role and content of space in the forthcoming Horizon Europe programme.
+The Europlanet Consortium presented predominantly the pan-European perspective and did not aim to engage in national dialogues except when it is appropriate and it has been invited to do so.